smedstadc/bot-tooper/plugins/README.md

 #Plugins
-##The plugin system is intended as a simple way to extend the bots with custom commands.
+##The plugin system is intended as a simple way to extend the bot with custom commands.
 It has a few simple rules.

 - Plugins live in the /plugins directory.
 Drop your plugin file here and restart the bot.
 It should load automatically.
 - Plugin filenames must be in the form of "*_plugin.py" this is intended to avoid conflicts with python modules in the